hanjingo/doc/NOTE/OPERATING_SYSTEMS_PRINCIPLES_AND_PRACTICE/chapter1.md

 The `security policy` defines what is permitted who is allowed to access what data and who can perform what operations.

+A portable abstraction is one that does not change as the hardware changes.

+The `abstract machine interface`(AMI) is the interface provided by operating systems to applications.
+A key part of the AMI is the `application programming interface`(API), the list of function calls the operating system provides to applications.

+The `hardware abstraction layer`(HAL) is designed to hide unimportant hardware details.

+One performance metric is the `efficiency` of the abstraction presented to applications.
+A related concept to efficiency is `overhead`, the added resource cost of implementing an abstraction.

+`fairness`, between different users of the same machine, or between different applications running on that machine.

+`Response` time, sometimes called `delay`, is how long it takes for a single specific task from when it starts until it completes.

+`Throughput` is the rate at which a group of tasks can be completed.
+Throughput is a measure of efficiency for a group of tasks rather than a single one.

+`predictability`, whether the system's response time or other metric is consistent over time.

+The `network effect` occurs when the value of some technology depends not only on its intrinsic capabilities, but also on the number of other people who have adopted that technology.

+A `proprietary` system is one under the control of a single company, so it can be changed at any time by its provider to meet the needs of its customers.

+An `open system` is one where the system's source code is public, allowing anyone the ability to inspect the code and change it.

+TODO Page40